(Visited 2,970 times, 1 visits today)

 A CVS Pharmacy is around the corner on Michigan Ave.

-73 East Lake residents will have quick access to State Street shops in the Loop and along North Michigan Avenue’s Magnificent Mile.
+73 East Lake residents have quick access to State Street shops in the Loop and along North Michigan Avenue’s Magnificent Mile.

 Parks, recreation.
 The building has outstanding proximity to parks and recreational activities.